Eco-Salvage FAQ

 Q. How much time will your program add to the demolition process?

-A. The time needed to salvage the readily reusable materials typically averages 3-6 days, while the structural materials portion of the salvage adds, on average, 2-3 days to the structural demolition process.
+A. The time needed to salvage the readily reusable materials typically averages 3–6 days for a 2,000 square foot home, while the structural materials portion of the same size home salvage adds, on average, 2–3 days to the structural demolition process.
 However, the exact duration depends on the quality and quantity of materials in each specific project.

 Your General Contractor manages the structural demolition.
 They are responsible for all structural work on your site.
 We work in coordination with the General Contractor to carry out the “selective demolition” our program requires.
 For our selective demolition process, we separate reusable materials on site, delivering them to other non-profit partners where these items are put back into the community to be used where needed.
 We then take each category of recyclable materials to the appropriate recycling facility.
 Load tickets are provided to Harvest for inclusion in the donor’s file.